different-name/catppuccin-userstyles-nix/readme.md

+> [!WARNING]
+> This repository has been superseded and is now archived
+>
+> The project has moved a fork of catppuccin/nix: https://github.com/different-name/catppuccin-nix/tree/userstyles
+>
+> Follow the PR progress here: https://github.com/catppuccin/nix/pull/591

 # catppuccin-userstyles-nix

 Generate Stylus settings with Catppuccin Userstyles configured & installed

-> [!WARNING]
-> This flake is in early development and may be unstable
->
-> Please report bugs or request features via the [issues tab](https://github.com/different-name/catppuccin-userstyles-nix/issues)

 ## Usage